Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

 \subsection{Quantum hardware implementation}

-The QCBM model was trained using both emulators and real superconducting quantum processors.
-To ensure effective execution on near-term quantum hardware and to manage the impact of noise on the quality of Q-priors, this study constrains the total number of trainable parameters and adopts conservative circuit configurations.
-Specifically, the number of qubits is limited to 10–15, with circuit depths ranging from 3 to 8 layers, resulting in fewer than 300 trainable parameters in total (detail see: Supplementary Information S2.2-2.3).
-Hardware experiments were mainly conducted on IQM’s 20-qubit superconducting chip (Garnet)~\cite{marxer2023long,abdurakhimov2024technology}, using qubits 1–10 as the active subset.
-Further discussion on hardware sensitivity is provided in Supplementary Sections S2.4 and S2.5.
-To ensure scalability, the quantum backend was integrated into a GPU-accelerated classical training loop on NVIDIA A100 nodes provided by BEAST GPU cluster (Leibniz Supercomputing Centre).
-Gradient evaluation, loss computation, and optimiser updates were performed classically and synchronised with the quantum hardware at each iteration.
-This setup constitutes an applied demonstration of embedding NISQ-era QPUs into scientific machine learning pipelines.
+The sample-based quantum generator model was trained using both emulators on classical computers and real superconducting quantum processors.
+A classical emulator here is a program running on a conventional computer that simulates the mathematical operations of an ideal, noise-free quantum device.
+In this work, these emulations were supported by the PennyLane and Qiskit software packages.
+The practical constraints of current NISQ-era hardware, which require cryogenic operating temperatures and are subject to frequent maintenance and recalibration, make continuous, large-scale training across numerous datasets challenging.
+For this reason, we adopted a strategic approach here.
+The first two systems (Kuramoto-Sivashinsky and Kolmogorov flow) were studied on the classical emulator to establish the Q-Prior's efficacy in an ideal, noise-free setting.
+We then reserved the use of the real quantum hardware for the most complex and challenging dataset, which is the turbulent channel flow, precisely because this is the case where leading classical methods fail, providing the most stringent test for the QIML framework's practical utility and robustness under realistic noise conditions.
+To ensure effective execution on near-term quantum hardware and to manage the impact of noise on the quality of Q-Priors, this study constrains the total number of trainable parameters and adopts conservative circuit configurations.
+Specifically, the number of qubits is 10–15 on the emulator and 10 on the hardware, with circuit depths ranging from 3 to 8 layers, resulting in fewer than 300 trainable parameters in total (see Table S3 in Supplementary Information).
+Hardware experiments were mainly conducted on IQM’s 20-qubit superconducting chip (Garnet)~\cite{abdurakhimov2024technology}, using qubits 1–10 as the active subset, supported by Qiskit and IQM-Qiskit.
+Further discussion on hardware implementation and sensitivity is provided in Supplementary S2.
+To ensure scalability, the quantum emulation and hardware backend were integrated into a GPU-accelerated classical training loop on NVIDIA A100 nodes provided by the BEAST GPU cluster (Leibniz Supercomputing Centre).
+Gradient evaluations, loss computations, and optimizer updates were performed classically and synchronised with the quantum hardware at each iteration.
+This setup constitutes an applied demonstration of embedding quantum devices into scientific machine learning pipelines.
+The employed quantum circuit architecture consisted of alternating layers of parameterized $R_x$ rotations and hardware-native entangling gates.
+Importantly, the same circuit structure was used across all experiments without dataset-specific tailoring, ensuring general applicability.
+Although performance could potentially be improved through customised ansatz design, our results demonstrate that the proposed quantum-informed framework is compatible with any hardware-efficient quantum circuit.
+This adaptability enables the integration of diverse circuit architectures without modifying the overall training pipeline, suggesting broad utility across problem domains and quantum backends.